Tufts CSDD Team

 Professor and Senior Fellow

-Dr. Kenneth Kaitin is a Professor of Medicine and Senior Fellow at the Tufts Center for the Study of Drug Development at Tufts University School of Medicine.
+Kenneth Kaitin is Professor and Senior Fellow at Tufts Center for the Study of Drug Development at Tufts University School of Medicine.
 He previously served as the group’s Director for 23 years.
-He is also Advisory Professor at Shanghai Medical College at Fudan University, and he serves on the faculty of the European Center for Pharmaceutical Medicine at the University of Basel, and the American Course on Drug Development and Regulatory Science at the University of California, San Francisco, and the IFAPP Academy-Kings College London Medical Affairs in Medicines Development Certification Program.
-Dr. Kaitin is an internationally recognized authority on drug development science and policy.
-He consults, speaks, teaches, and writes on global trends in pharmaceutical development and regulation, and he has provided public testimony before the U.S. Congress.
-A former President of the Drug Information Association, Dr. Kaitin recently served as Editor-in-Chief of Expert Review of Clinical Pharmacology, and as a consultant to the U.S. Department of Defense on bioterror countermeasures.
-In 2011, he received the Dr. Louis M. Sherwood Award, granted by the Academy of Pharmaceutical Physicians and Investigators, and in 2020 he was named a Global Fellow in Medicines Development by the International Federation of Pharmaceutical Physicians, and in 2021 he received the Distinguished Achievement Award from the Sino-American Pharmaceutical Professionals Association (SAPA).
+He is also an Advisory Professor at Shanghai Medical College at Fudan University, and he serves on the faculties of the European Center for Pharmaceutical Medicine at the University of Basel, and the American Course on Drug Development and Regulatory Science at the University of California, San Francisco, and the IFAPP Academy-Kings College London Medical Affairs in Medicines Development Certification Program.
+Dr. Kaitin is recognized internationally for his contributions in the fields of drug development policy and science.
+He consults, speaks, and writes on global trends in pharmaceutical development and regulation, and he has provided public testimony before the U.S. Congress.
+A former President of the Drug Information Association, Dr. Kaitin recently served as Editor-in-Chief of Expert Review of Clinical Pharmacology,and as a consultant to the U.S. Department of Defense on bioterror countermeasures.
+In 2011, he received the Dr. Louis M. Sherwood Award, granted by the Academy of Pharmaceutical Physicians and Investigators, in 2020 he was named Global Fellow in Medicines Development by the International Federation of Pharmaceutical Physicians, and in 2021 he received the Distinguished Achievement Award from the Sino-American Pharmaceutical Professionals Association (SAPA).
 Dr. Kaitin is a director on the boards of Curis, Inc. (NASDAQ: CRIS), Bio-Tree Systems, Inc., and QCDx LLC.
 He earned his BS from Cornell University and MS and PhD in pharmacology from the University of Rochester.

 Richard I. Shader, MD